MikePacey/Lancaster-HEC/docs/mpi.rst

   is essential.

-* It can be frustrating to wait a long time for a parallel job to launch, only for it to quickly fail due to bugs in the job script.
-You can test a new parallel job script by directing it to the test queue (Read more about test queues on the Submitting jobs on the HEC page).
+* It can be frustrating to wait a long time for a parallel job to launch only for it to quickly fail due to bugs in the job script.
+You can test a new parallel job script by directing it to the test queue (Read more about test queues on the
+  :ref:`Submitting jobs on the HEC <test queue>` page ).
 Be aware that the test queue only offers a single, 16-core compute node of type 10Geth64G.